MichaelObasa/MichaelObasa/README.md

 **`DevOps Engineer | Cloud Automation | CI/CD | Building Reliable Systems`**

-I’m a DevOps Engineer who enjoys building things that work — simple, reliable, and automated.
+I’m a DevOps Engineer who enjoys building things that work and are simple, reliable, and automated.
 I focus on **cloud platforms, infrastructure as code, and CI/CD pipelines** that make it easy to build, test, and deploy software.

 I like using tools like **Terraform, Bicep, Docker, and Kubernetes** to manage cloud environments on **Azure** and **AWS**.
 Recently, I built a **multi-cloud Kubernetes project** that runs on both platforms, using **GitHub Actions** for automation.

-I’m also interested in how **AI and DevOps** connect — using automation, data, and MLOps to make systems smarter.
+I’m also interested in how **AI and DevOps** connect - using automation, data, and MLOps to make systems smarter.
 Outside work, I’m building **Indexr**, an AI-powered crypto index fund platform, and **Draftley**, an AI writing co-pilot that helps students write faster and better.

-Before tech, I worked in sales, managing big accounts for brands like **BT**, **Pepsi**, and **Budweiser**.
+Before tech, I worked in sales, managing big accounts for brands like **Pepsi**, and **Budweiser**.
 That experience helps me understand users and build tools that solve real problems.

 Always learning.
 Always building.
+Drop me a message - I'm happy to connect
 ---

 ### 🧰 Tools & Technologies